hpcc-systems/DataMgmt/README.md

 downtime.
 Further information regarding packagemaps can be found in the Roxie manual, available in the download section of https://hpccsystems.com.

+**IMPORTANT:**  Packagemaps work by providing new superkey-to-subkey mappings to Roxie via Dali.
+A key point in this new mapping is that the superkey referenced in the mapping does not have to physically exist.
+Indeed, the only way to avoid problems with file locks -- which prevent the live updating we are trying to acheive -- is to use these "virtual superkeys" as the containers.
+You can call GenIndex's `VirtualSuperkeyPath()` function to obtain the (surprise!) virtual superkey path for the current generation of data.
+That virtual superkey path is what you reference within the Roxie code.
+There is a physical superkey as well, used to manage the generational data store and to provide Thor a handle to the data if it needs it.
+GenIndex takes care of mapping physical superkey content changes to the virtual superkey, updating Dali and therefore Roxie in the process.

-When GenIndex updates a Roxie query it **always** references the current generation, even if there are no indexes there.
-It will never update a query so that it references an older version of the data.
+When GenIndex updates a virtual superkey in Dali, it **always** references the current generation, even if there are no indexes there.
+It will never update a virtual superkey so that it references an older version of the data.

+GenIndex supports the idea of a single Roxie query referencing multiple index stores, or multiple Roxie queries referencing a single index store.
+All you need to do is call `InitRoxiePackageMap()` with the name of the query and the complete list of index store paths it references as a SET OF STRING value.
+GenIndex will take care of creating a base packagemap (to map the query to a set of data packages, one per index store) and then one data package for every index store referenced.
+If you have multiple queries, call `InitRoxiePackageMap()` for each of them.

-A note about naming your index files:  Roxie queries lock their index files and cache certain information about each of them, with the cached information found by keying off of the index's full path.
+A note about naming your subkeys:  Roxie queries lock their subkeys and cache certain information about each of them, with the cached information found by keying off of the subkey's full path.
 Some versions of HPCC do not correctly manage that cached information (specifically, cached information is not always deleted in a timely manner).
-If a query references an index file with a certain name, and then that index file is deleted and recreated with the same name (updating the Roxie query at each step), you might then see an error like the following the next time you execute the query:
+If a query references a subkey with a certain name, and then that subkey is deleted and recreated with the same name (updating Dali at each step), you might then see an error like the following the next time you execute the query:

 	Different version of .::test_index_1 already loaded: sizes = 32768 32768 Date = 2017-02-14T17:08:22 2017-02-14T16:59:28

-The easiest workaround for this is to avoid the problem:  Do not reuse index file paths.
-GenIndex provides a `NewSubkeyPath()` function for generating unique index paths and it can be used to avoid this problem.
+The easiest workaround for this is to avoid the problem:  Do not reuse subkey paths.
+GenIndex provides a `NewSubkeyPath()` function for generating unique subkey paths and it can be used to avoid this problem.
 There is an additional step to take when using that function, however:  paths created by `NewSubkeyPath()` have a time component in them so you have to take care to 'freeze' the return value.
 The easiest way to do that is to mark the return value as INDEPENDENT like this:

 	subkeyPath := DataMgmt.GenIndex.NewSubkeyPath('~my_index_store') : INDEPENDENT;

-That works fine if you're creating one index file, but if you're creating more than one index in a single job then you will need to make the path unique **after** you generate it, like this:
+That works fine if you're creating one subkey, but if you're creating more than one subkey in a single job then you will need to make the path unique **after** you generate it, like this:

 	subkeyPrefix := DataMgmt.GenIndex.NewSubkeyPath('~my_index_store') : INDEPENDENT;